‘It’s true’. That’s the strapline of LaplandUK, one of the country’s leading Christmas themed experiences – and one of the most expensive.

 It’s fair to say that by the end of our visit not only did BB and Little B believe in the magic, we believed in the magic too.
 Which is saying something for Misery Guts, who is not easily impressed.

-Is it worth £500?
+Is it worth almost £500?
 For a memory that will last a lifetime, my answer has to be yes.
-That’s also the most you will pay – tickets for the remainder of this season (until December 24) start from £75.50 per person, so that’s £302 for a family of four.
+That’s also the most you will pay – tickets for Christmas 2017 start from £65 per person, so that’s £260 for a family of four.

 Have you been to LaplandUK?
 Would you like to go?

 We received tickets to LaplandUK free of charge in exchange for this review.
 As always all opinions are my own, and based on my own honest experience.